LocalCannabis/IKE/INTEGRATION_PROPOSAL.md

-# LocalBot Inventory Count Integration Proposal
+# LocalBot Inventory Count & Upstock Integration Proposal

 Based on analysis of the JFK (LocalBot) codebase and the Inventory Count App roadmap.